-- a) Nonspendable includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Consists of fund balance associated with inventories, prepaid expenses, long-term loans and notes receivable, and property held for resale (unless the proceeds are restricted, committed, or assigned). - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
+- a) Nonspendable includes amounts that cannot be spent because they are either not expected to be converted to cash or contractually required to be maintained intact.
+Consists of fund balance associated with inventories and prepaid expenses. - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
 There are no restricted fund balances at year end. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
-There are no committed fund balances at year end. - d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
-There are no assigned fund balances at year end.
+There are no committed fund balances at year end.

-e) Unassigned - portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
+- d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
+Assigned fund balances at year end pertain to the School's internal account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
 This is the residual classification for the School's general fund.